SamuelMarks/oauth2/Readme.md

 ## Cloud Functions

-Before you begin add a new namespace.
-It won't show up until you add at least 1 action in it, but otherwise you might find the API wrapper around the actions will not show up in the web interface.
+Before you begin add a new namespace.  **It won't show up until you add at least 1 action in it**, but otherwise you might find the API wrapper around the actions will not show up in the web interface.

 Create your packages to collect your api calls in.
 In this case we create one for the public actions where the user does not need to be logged in, and one for the private actions where authorisation is required.: